dogpixels/ef-badger/README.md

 Feedback welcome via Telegram: https://t.me/draconigen or eMail: draconigen@gmail.com

 You know JavaScript and want to improve this Extension?
 Pull Requests to this repository are always welcome.

+## Disclaimer
+This addon merely provides help and does not lift your responsibility to observe the Eurofurence website and other official channels for information relevant to your planning.
+No responsibility is assumed for missed information.